 Everything is now disassembled and ready to be cleaned.

-Most of the parts (except the pallet fork and balance) go into the first jar with cleaning solution.
+All of the parts go into the first jar with cleaning solution.

 The jar goes into a water bath in an ultrasonic machine and is cleaned for about 7 minutes.
 After the cleaning solution, the parts go into two rinse solutions for the same amount of time.
 So it takes about 20 minutes to clean a watch thoroughly.